Roberts County License Hearing Guide

 What It Is

-- Separate from Criminal Court: The ALR hearing is completely separate from your criminal DUI case.
-The outcome of the ALR hearing does not directly determine the outcome of your criminal case, and vice versa.
+- Separate From Criminal Court: The ALR hearing is a civil proceeding, separate and distinct from your criminal DUI case.

-- Decide if License Suspension is Warranted: The purpose of the ALR hearing is to determine whether the DPS has sufficient evidence to suspend your driver's license.
+- Decides If License Suspension Is Warranted: The purpose of the hearing is to determine whether the DPS has sufficient evidence to suspend your driver's license.

 How to Prepare